John Muether

-John R. Muether is Professor of Church History at Reformed Theological Seminary in Orlando, Florida, as well as the Library director.
+John R. Muether is Professor of Church History at Reformed Theological Seminary in Orlando, Florida, as well as the Dean of Libraries.
 He is the co-editor of the Nicotine Theological Journal (along with D.G.
 Hart).
 He is a ruling elder in the Orthodox Presbyterian Church, as well as being their denominational historian.

 Early life and education

 Muether was raised on Long Island, New York.
 He graduated from Gordon College (B.A.), Westminster Theological Seminary (M.A.R.), and Simmons College (M.S.L.S.).

 Career

 Muether joined Reformed Theological Seminary in Orlando, Florida in 1989 as Library Director, and later was appointed Dean of Libraries.
 In addition to overseeing library operations, he teaches core courses in education within the church, Christian engagement with culture, and church government, along with elective courses on various theological topics.

 Prior to his tenure at RTS, Muether was a member of the library staff at Harvard Divinity School and later directed the libraries at Western Theological Seminary in Holland, Michigan, and Westminster Theological Seminary in Philadelphia.